hibari/hibari/README.md

 ## Note for License

-Hibari has decided to display "Hibari developers" as the copyright name in the source code files and manuals.
+Hibari has decided to display "Hibari developers" as the copyright holder name in the source code files and manuals.
 Actual copyright holder names (contributors) will be listed in the AUTHORS file.

 _EOF_